 “Keep driving and you’ll find a cemetery.
 The restaurant is there.”

 Wait.
 Did he just say cemetery?
 I had to be sure because they were speaking the local language and his sentence actually included simenteryo.
 And yes, I was right.

 My sister, Masood and I panicked.
 Why would someone in their right mind have their restaurant in a cemetery?
 What are they even serving there?
 Bulalo?
 Paaye?

 Did we find the restaurant?

-“Can’t we just have those cup noodles for dinner?” suggested my sister.
+“Can we just please have cup noodles for dinner?” suggested my sister.

-Actually, The Beach House is located in front of a cemetery.
-There was a signage but it was barely noticeable.
-We walked in to an empty restaurant.
-A couple we saw at the same resort as ours was sitting in a corner waiting for their food.
-A loud, fast-beat music blared from the speakers high on the wall.
-I noticed a bar on my right and immediately felt out-of-place.
-There was sand, darkness, and cool breeze beyond the table and chairs.
+Loud, fast-beat music blared from the speakers high on the wall.
+I noticed a bar on my right and immediately felt out of place.
+There was sand, darkness, and a cool breeze beyond the table and chairs.
 I assumed that was the beach.
 It’s too dark to see what’s beyond the restaurant.

 We were famished, it was late, and there was no other choice.

 Nothing on the menu seemed halal so we asked the very young lady serving our table.
 She had no idea what halal was.
 She excused herself and promptly dashed off to call the chef.
 A few minutes later, a cheerful and friendly-looking guy with an Australian accent walked over to our table with paper and pen.
 He introduced himself as the chef and promised to tailor our meals however we wanted them.
 Thankfully, he knew what halal meant and promised to cook our meals alcohol and pork-free.